no-more-secrets/parsco/README.md

 functions on the results of parsers.

 ### `invoke`
-The `invoke` parser calls the given function with the results of the parsers as arguments (which must all succeed).
+This parser calls the given function with the results of the parsers as arguments (which must all succeed).

 NOTE: the parsers are guaranteed to be run in the order they